Zaimea/groups-docs/plugins.md

 <a name="plugin-report-approval"></a>
 #### `Report Approval`

-The `Report Approval` plugin allows members with permissions `team:record:read` to read and `team:record:read` to approve/disapprove a record created by a member.
+The `Report Approval` plugin allows members with permissions `team:record:read` to read and `team:record:approve` to approve/disapprove a record created by a member.
 Records can be searched by `name`, `email`, `date`.

 <a name="plugin-templates"></a>